samsquire/assembly/README.md

 Being able to jump to any state in parallel. letter H is a join

-# Join patterns: Waiting for events to complete
+# Join patterns: Waiting for events to complete and pattern matching

 When threads have completed their task they need to move to the next task.
 Or a sequence that is split across threads needs to resume processing.